Nikon D610 Is My Camera of Choice

 I started with a Nikon D5000, which isn’t made anymore.
 As of the writing of this article, Nikon is up to the D5600 in the 5000 series.
 That was a great teaching camera.
 Although it was somewhat limited in its speed, megapixels and the fact it had a crop-sensor, I still managed to take a good number of photos that are still in my portfolio today.
 If you just plan on taking the occasional photo, then the Nikon D5600, Nikon D7500 or even the Nikon D3600 are excellent choices.
 You will suffer from cropped photos and the sharpness, the colors and the low-light ability won’t be as good as the Nikon D610, but then again, the price is a lot less.
+And for beginners, they are all great camera choices.

 Book I Recommend For New Nikon Camera Owners